 A lot of us will slip their cat a tasty morsel of what we’re eating, but have you ever stopped to think “what human foods can cats eat?”
 Find out what’s safe for your feline to chow down on with this guide.

-It’s not just dogs who beg at the dinner table, it’s actually very common for your feline to put on the kitty cat eyes too!
-If you’re tucking into a tasty meal or snack, it’s highly likely your cat will be expecting you to slip a tasty morsel their way too.
-But it’s important to remember that just because a food is okay for us to eat, it doesn’t automatically make it safe for them too.
+A lot of people think that begging at the dinner table is behaviour that only dogs exhibit, but it’s actually very common for your feline to put on the kitty cat eyes too!
+If you’re tucking into a tasty tuna sandwich or enjoying bowl of ice cream, it’s highly likely your cat will be expecting you to slip a tasty morsel their way too.
+But it’s important to remember that just because a food is OK for us to eat, doesn’t automatically make it OK for them too.

 We’ve put together this guide to tell you what human food cats can eat so you know what foods you can share, and what you shouldn’t!